 But 57 percent of HR professionals say they are working beyond normal capacity trying to realize those priorities.
 More than one-fourth are actively looking for another job (27 percent) or intend to pursue a job in another organization this year (28 percent).
 By comparison, 25 percent of other U.S. workers are actively looking for another job and 26 percent plan to do so, according to SHRM’s research.

 The findings are from a survey of 2,028 HR professionals—22 percent of whom are HR executives—and 599 U.S. workers.
-Surveys were conducted the first week of November.
+Surveys were conducted in late 2023.

 Top Concerns

-With inflation their organizations’ uppermost workplace concern in 2023, according to nearly three-fourths of HR respondents, finding ways to reduce costs and increase efficiencies tops their to-do list.
+With inflation their organizations’ uppermost workplace concern, according to nearly three-fourths of HR respondents, finding ways to reduce costs and increase efficiencies tops their to-do list.

 More than half of HR professionals (58 percent) said their organization faced its greatest hiring challenge last year.
 Finding workers with the skills their organization needs is high on the priority list for 70 percent of HR respondents.
 Slightly more than half (56 percent) of HR professionals noted their department “lacks sufficient staff to cover the workload.”
 Only 19 percent of HR executives expect to be able to increase their department headcount.